 The Movable Wall is a collage of pictures, statistics, and quotes designed to depict the true experience of homelessness and to inspire action to end this problem.
 Individuals who experienced homelessness and were trained in a professionally instructed photography class offered by NEOCH took the pictures.

 Paired with NEOCH's Street Voices, a program in which homeless or post-homeless individuals share their stories, the Movable Wall makes a great contribution to any social justice awareness event.
 Your church or organization could help the homeless by hosting the Movable Wall at one of your events.
 We would be happy to provide a Street Voices speaker and brochures relating to homelessness.

 For more information regarding the Movable Wall or Street Voices, or to schedule a Movable Wall exhibition, please contact NEOCH at 216-432-0540.

 The Coalition is in regular contact with homeless people and with their input we formulate policy responses to the problems faced by homeless people.
 To view our policy objectives go here.

 The Street Card is a NEOCH publication.
 The Street Card is updated yearly and contains information that helps a homeless person find access to services in Cuyahoga County.
+We produce a Family Street Card and a Veteran's Street Card.
 If you would like copies of the Street Card, visit our Street Card page or call NEOCH at 216-432-0540.

 The Street Voices Speakers’ Bureau is composed of several well-trained homeless and formerly homeless speakers who want to share their stories with your audience.
 With each unique tale, these individuals strive to expose the community to the real faces of homelessness and inspire all people to serve and get involved in their communities.
 Street Voices has its own page on the website here.
 To arrange for a speaker, call 216-432-0540.